Dale0311/RTK-Express/README.md

 ### modifications

-modify the Blog model, add userID modify the addNewBlog action to also pass the userID remove the /blogs/edit/:id route and just create modal for Blog page
+modify the Blog model, add userID - done modify the addNewBlog action to also pass the userID - TBA remove the /blogs/edit/:id route and just create modal for Blog page

 ### create sign in and signup